Purchasing A Travel Backpack

 The Personal Item

 Are you looking for something to hold your essentials beneath the seat in front of you?
 Generally speaking, bags smaller than 9" x 10" x 17" fit into this category; these bags are usually smaller than 25 liters in volume but can go up to 35 if they are slim.
 Personal item-sized packs often have enough volume to hold a laptop, power supply, extra jacket, book, toiletry bag, and tablet.
-This bag makes an excellent "personal item."
 It can be pretty awesome to check your big duffel or roller bag and be free to sprint through the airport with only a tiny personal item to get through the long lines at security.

-If you travel light and want to simplify your trip, carry-on sized backpacks are a terrific choice.
+If you travel light and want to simplify your trip by skipping baggage claim altogether, carry on-sized backpacks are a terrific choice.
 For many airlines, these bags must be less than 22" x 14" x 9" or less than 45 cumulative inches (that means you add all three measurements together).
 Typically these bags will be less than 45 liters in size.
 If you can pack light, you can easily travel for weeks in a bag this small.
-In the event that you're packing a hairdryer, 4 pairs of shoes, and 15 outfits, or a ton of climbing gear you may need to supplement a carry-on sized bag with something bigger.
+If you're packing a hairdryer, 4 pairs of shoes, 15 outfits, or a ton of climbing gear, you may need to supplement a carry on-sized bag with something bigger.

 In our lab tests, we verified the dimensions of each backpack when packed.
-None of the packs measured precisely as was reported on the companies' websites.
-The only way to be sure your pack will make it as a carry-on is to ensure that it fits into the airline's specific sizing box.
-It is easier if your pack is full of soft things that can compress (or squash, smash, and cram into that darn box).
-The take-home point, for us, however, is that in the end, whether or not you get your backpack in the cabin with you depends on a few things:
+In our experience, none of the packs measured precisely as was reported on the companies' websites, so the only way to be sure your pack will make it as a carry on is to measure ahead of time and ensure that it fits into the airline's specific sizing requirements.
+It is easier if your pack is full of soft things that can compress or squash, smash, and cram into that darn box at the flight counter.
+In the end, the take-home point is that whether or not you get your backpack in the cabin with you depends on a few things:

 - How full your flight is